 This interview will be on “St. Louis on the Air” at noon Monday.
 This story will be updated after the show.
 You can listen live.

-Have a question or comment for our Legal Roundtable panelists?
-Tweet us (@STLonAir), send an email to email@example.com share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.
+Have a question or comment for David Murphy?
+Tweet us (@STLonAir), send an email to email@example.com or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.

 Send questions and comments about this story to firstname.lastname@example.org.